agolebiowska/distributed-counter/README.md

 - It is not partition tolerant.

 The above drawback may lead to system performance bottleneck too.
 It is sacrifice of efficiency.
-Using this approach it was possible to achieve three of the ACID principles: `atomicity`, `consistency` and `read-write isolation`.
+Using this approach it was also possible to achieve three of the ACID principles: `atomicity`, `consistency` and `read-write isolation`.

 ### Flow